Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ## Camera owner
 See [GEOtagging user guide](../map/) for more information.

-Camera owner is used when finding correct owner for GPS location history.
+Camera owner is used when finding the correct owner for GPS location history.

-Camera owner can be used to set Author field.
+Camera owner can be used to set the Author field.

 ![Camera owner](config_camera-owner.png)